 When is a photo copyrighted in the EU?

-We should mention here two very important issues when it comes to the photography protected by copyright in the European Union countries.
-The first is the moment when the photo starts to be protected by law, and the second is the kinds of photos that are protected.
-More specifically, when can we call the photo “original”?
+We should mention here two very important concerns in terms of copyright in the European Union countries.
+Firstly, the moment when the photo starts to be protected by law.
+Secondly, the kinds of photos that are protected.
+That is to say, when can we call the photo “original”?

 Above all, an important aspect of the EU copyright law is the originality of the photographic work.
 This is a condition for an artwork to be protected.
-The question arises: when is a photograph “original”?
-Let’s have a look at what the European Parliament says about it:
+Therefore a question arises.
+When is a photograph “original”?
+Let’s have a look at what the European Parliament says about it.

 “Photographs which are original in the sense that they are the author’s own intellectual creation shall be protected” and “Member States may provide for the protection of other photographs.” – EU DIRECTIVE 2006/116/EC